Justices side with Colorado baker on same-sex wedding cake

 But when the justices heard arguments in December, Kennedy was plainly bothered by comments by a commission member that the justice said disparaged religion.
 The commissioner seemed "neither tolerant nor respectful of Mr. Phillips' religious beliefs," Kennedy said in December.

-That same sentiment suffused his opinion on Monday.
+That same sentiment coursed through his opinion Monday.
 "The commission's hostility was inconsistent with the First Amendment's guarantee that our laws be applied in a manner that is neutral toward religion," he wrote.

 Liberal justices Stephen Breyer and Elena Kagan joined the conservative justices in the outcome.
 Kagan wrote separately to emphasize the limited ruling.